Eddie Conway: BPD shooting

-On the night of April 21, 1970, Baltimore Police Officers Donald Sager and Stanley Sierakowski were shot by three assailants who fired at least eight rounds at the officers during their response to a domestic disturbance call.
-Officer Sager was killed and Officer Sierakowski was critically wounded.
+On the night of April 21, 1970, Baltimore police officers Donald Sager and Stanley Sierakowski were on a domestic disturbance call when they were shot by three assailants who fired at least eight rounds.
+Sager was killed and Sierakowski was critically wounded.
 About an hour later, Officers James Welsh and Roger Nolan arrested two men near the scene of the shooting, based on information they received over police radio.
 The men were Jackie Powell and Jack Ivory Johnson, and two pistols were found near the location where they were hiding.
-The police determined that these two men, Powell and Ivory Johnson, knew members of the Baltimore Black Panther Party chapter or were affiliated with it.
+The police determined that these two men were affiliated with the Baltimore chapter of the Black Panther Party or some of its members.

-Immediately after contact with the two men, Officer Nolan briefly chased a black man on foot and tried to make contact with him.
+According to Nolan, he briefly chased a black man on foot and tried to make contact with immediately after contact with the two men.
 The man then fired several shots at Nolan and escaped.
 Nolan stated that he had previously seen this man on his assigned beat and could recognize him, but he did not know his name.
 Based on the affiliation of the two suspects with the Black Panther Party, Nolan was shown two photo line-ups of party members.
-In the first line-up, Nolan claimed that a picture of Conway, taken seven years earlier in 1963, resembled the shooter.
+In the first line-up, Nolan said that a picture of Conway, taken seven years earlier in 1963, resembled the shooter.
 In the second line-up, which used a current photograph of Conway, Nolan positively identified Conway as the individual who had shot at him.
 Welsh also positively identified Conway as the man whom Nolan had chased.

-The next day, Conway was arrested while working at the post office.
-Following an investigation where the ballistics of both shootings were determined to match, Conway was charged with both the murder of Officer Sager and the attempted murders of Officers Sierakowski and Nolan.
-According to Conway, he was working during the time of the shooting and his supervisor at the post office affirmed his alibi.
-One of the weapons found with Powell and Johnson was also matched through ballistics testing to the murder of Officer Sager.
+Conway was arrested the next day while working at the post office.
+Following an investigation where the ballistics of both shootings were determined to match, Conway was charged with both the murder of Sager and the attempted murders of Sierakowski and Nolan.
+One of the weapons found with Powell and Johnson was also matched through ballistics testing to the murder of Sager.

 Black Panther Party member Jack Ivory Johnson was released from prison in May 2010.